Skip to content

 If errors persist, try Tool Hub File Doctor

 Download QuickBooks Tool Hub (free from Intuit).
 Open Tool Hub → Company File Issues → run QuickBooks File Doctor on the affected file.
-File Doctor performs deeper diagnostics than Verify/Rebuild and sometimes resolves C-series errors that the built-in tools couldn’t.
+File Doctor performs deeper diagnostics than Verify/Rebuild and sometimes resolves C-series errors the built-in tools couldn’t.
 Run it once — like Rebuild, repeated runs don’t help and can worsen damage.

 Escalate before damage progresses to unrecoverable